Cookie Preferences

 Rollout plan: your first 30 days

 4. Week 4: Review outcomes in the monthly meeting and update versions.
-Plan the next wave.
+Discuss how well teams collaborated and stayed aligned, and plan the next wave with input from both internal teams and external partners.

 Checklist